 2. Complaining about them only adds an emotional layer of upset to the natural difficulties of coping with problem, and burdens the people around us with our unnecessary emotional discharge.

 3. Elevating ordinary events, accidents, losses, disappointments, frustrations and misadventures to the level of “awful” magnifies them in our thinking and unnecessarily, witlessly inflames us emotionally, and makes rational, creative effective problem solving difficult or impossible.

-> Curiously, as "cantankerous" and adversarial as the REBT process can be sometimes, what you get at the other end is greater Acceptance (with a capital "A"), a kind of serenity in coping with the inevitable problems of life, much like the objectives of traditional Easter philosophies and practices.
+Curiously, as “cantankerous” and adversarial as the REBT process can seem sometimes, what you get at the other end is greater Acceptance (with a capital “A”), a kind of serenity in coping with the inevitable problems of life, much like the objectives of traditional Eastern philosophies and practices.
 However, if the proposition that nothing is ever truly awful upsets or offends you, it is probably is something that you would benefit from spending more time investigating and thinking bout.

-> Originally posted 2013-02-08 19:20:50.
+Originally posted 2013-02-08 19:20:50.